top of page

 The crowd was great, and sang along with me while I performed songs like Knocking on Heaven’s Door and Norwegian wood.

 I ended up making some friends there and later over the course of the week had a good time jamming with a couple of them.
-To be frank one of my main intentions for going to the open-mic performance was to look for people to jam with.
+In fact, one of my main intentions for going to the open-mic performance was to find people to jam with.

 However, to do that, having a good tolerance for discomfort is important.